The Opportunity for Linux in a New Economy

 Solutions that cost $0 will be tested and adopted.
 The initiatives will result in permanent changes to how IT does business.

-: We see a decoupling of hardware and software, via virtualization.
+The Virtualization Effect: We see a decoupling of hardware and software, via virtualization.
 Virtualization takes two basic forms: independent guests ("stand alone" OS) - associated with nonpaid copies, less c; affinity with less critical workloads.

 Replica guests ("child" copies) - Associated with enterprise distros, more critical workloads, virtualization rates higher with enterprise subscription.
 The rate of virtual systems to physical systems is likely to increase to 2-1 in the datacenter in the next 18 months - where it was 1-1 up until about three (?) years ago.